EarthCut/earthcut.github.io/01_portfolio.md

 ---
 layout: page
-title: Portfolio und Equipment
+title: Portfolio
-description: Kamera
+description: As a camerawoman I work for films and television.
+As a producer, I relaize entire films with my team.
 image: assets/images/gear.jpg
 nav-menu: true
 ---